kubewarden/docs/src/quick-start.md

 clusteradmissionpolicy.kubewarden.io/privileged-pods created
 ```

-Defining the `AdmissionPolicy` will lead to a rollout of the Kubewarden Policy
+Defining the `ClusterAdmissionPolicy` will lead to a rollout of the Kubewarden Policy
 Server Deployment.
 Once the new policy is ready to be served, the `kubewarden-controller`
 will register a [ValidatingWebhookConfiguration](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.20/#validatingwebhookconfiguration-v1-admissionregistration-k8s-io)
 object.